nasuni-labs/nasuni-dashboards/README.md

 ### Add Nasuni SNMP MIBs to Telegraf

-1. On your computer, log in to the NMC and navigate to **Filers > SNMP Settings**.

-2. Click the **NASUNI-FILER-MIB** link to open the file using your web browser or a text editor such as Notepad.

-3. Select all and copy text.

-4. Return to the VM ssh session and navigate to the mibs directory:
+1. Navigate to the SNMP mibs directory:

     ```shell
     cd /usr/share/snmp/mibs
     ```

-5. Create a new file for the Nasuni MIB:
+2. Create a new file for the Nasuni MIB:

     ```shell
     sudo vi NASUNI-FILER-MIB.txt
     ```

+3. On your computer, log in to the NMC and navigate to **Filers > SNMP Settings**.

+4. Click the **NASUNI-FILER-MIB** link to open the file using your web browser or a text editor such as Notepad.

+5. Select all and copy text.

-6. Paste the text copied in step 3.
+6. Return to the VM ssh session and paste the text copied in step 5 into vi.

 7. Save and close the file.
 Press **Esc**, type **:x**, and press **Enter**.